IBM/aihwkit/README.md

 ```

 You can find more examples in the [`examples/`] folder of the project, and
 more information about the library in the [documentation].
+Please note that
+the examples have some additional dependencies - you can install them via
+`pip install -r requirements-examples.txt`.

 ## What is Analog AI?